 Most users preferred browsing the tree over searching.
 Only three of 13 teams used searching as an initial strategy - these were all high interest users who probably had better ideas of what search terms to use.
 Even after a successful search, 10 out of 11 subject teams returned to a strategy of browsing.
-When asked why, they told us it was more fun than searching ("I could have done a search for birds but this is more fun").
-They also said that they wanted to refresh their memories, and that they didn't know exactly what to search on.
+When asked why, they told us it was more fun than searching, that they wanted to refresh their memories, and that they didn't know exactly what to search on.

-5.4 Task Completion
+Task Completion